rethinkphp/blink-redis/README.md

-# blink-redis
+# Blink Redis

-A component that integrated with Redis in the Blink Framework
+A component that integrated Redis with the Blink Framework